DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-We_are.md

 **Where do we begin?** was the answer.

-Time stretched.
-Or compressed.
-Jason couldn't tell.
-Ninety seconds could have been nine hours.
+Ninety seconds wasn't much time.
 His identity felt like watercolor in rain—distinct shapes bleeding into each other, beautiful and terrifying.

+*Focus*, he tried to command himself.

 He understood, suddenly, what permanent integration meant.